jomaway/typst-teacher-templates/ttt-utils/lib/helpers.typ

-/// if value is auto the return other value else return value itself
+/// if value is auto then return other value else return value itself
 #let if-auto-then(val, ret) = {
   if (val == auto) {
     ret